 8. Pack a Picnic

-It’s not really a British summer without a picnic; so come rain or shine, spread out a blanket in Hyde Park and join the crowds in unpacking sandwiches and fold-up chairs during BBC Proms in the Park.
+It’s not really a British summer without a picnic; so if you're heading to the Last Night of the Proms in Hyde Park, come rain or shine, spread out a blanket and join the crowds in unpacking sandwiches and fold-up chairs.
 If you don’t fancy buttering your own bread, order a hamper to pick up when you get there.

 9. Immerse Yourself in the Music